-Regardless of how much, or how little, you may care about how fast traditional media is changing, the real story is how much the world of online media is a exploding.
-We are amidst an unusual period of history where so much is concurrently being developed so fast, in terms of new media, that the rules of play are in a state of flux.
-How much you are participating in the game today could have a significant impact on your business tomorrow.
+Regardless of how much, or how little, you may care about how fast traditional media is changing, the real story is how much the world of online media continues to expand.
+We are amidst an unusual period of history where so much is concurrently being developed so fast, in terms of new media and advertising, that the rules of play are in a state of flux.
+How you are participating in the game today could have a significant impact on your business tomorrow.

 For more than two decades Google has gone from a new but well-considered search engine to the dominant advertising behemoth on the planet.

 Several years later, Facebook grew from college campuses to become the largest social network ever experienced.
 And along the way, it’s broken established privacy expectations while becoming the largest “social” advertising platform, surpassed in ad revenue only by Google.
 An important part of Facebook’s earlier success was attracting businesses to their platform to share their messages socially “for free,” while

 Nowadays, Amazon, already the largest retailer on the planet, is making notable headway as another global advertising player.

 LinkedIn is the prominent force in the B2B ad space.

 Let’s not overlook the myriad social and other ad platforms, and expect more to come.

 Data science and artificial intelligence (AI) are not new to the advertising world but their pace of integration is accelerating.
 AI is fast becoming a guiding force in a significant portion of the world’s advertising optimization.